Training a force field for proteins and small molecules from scratch: Introduction

 \section{Introduction}

 Molecular dynamics (MD) has proven itself useful for understanding biology at the atomic level, but the accuracy of a MD simulation is highly dependent on the force field used \cite{Riniker2018}.
 For decades, force fields have been tuned manually to fit reference data from quantum mechanics (QM) and experiments \cite{Case2025, Brooks2009}.
 This focus on careful optimisation to specific systems is likely the reason for a number of drawbacks of these force fields.
-Firstly, the absence of accurate ``universal'' force fields that use the same parameterisation scheme for all molecule types of interest.
+Firstly, the absence of accurate ``universal'' force fields that use the same parameterisation scheme for all molecule types of interest, the subject of efforts by the Open Force Field Initiative \cite{Wang2024}.
 Secondly, poor performance on molecule types such as intrinsically disordered proteins (IDPs) \cite{Robustelli2018, Huang2017} or amyloids that are studied less than globular proteins.
 Thirdly, the scarcity of reproducible training pipelines that can be run without human intervention \cite{Wang2017, Boothroyd2023}.
 The solution, in the machine learning age, is to develop an automated approach that uses data on a variety of systems to train an accurate, transferable force field \cite{vanderSpoel2021, Rocken2024, Frohlking2020}.
 This will also help improve force fields in future: once training is automated, various components of the force field can be modified to look for improvements.

 In particular, the functional form of molecular mechanics (MM) force fields has not changed in decades \cite{Wang2025}.
 This is partly due to the difficulty of generating new parameters from scratch, and partly because the conventional form has proved sufficiently accurate for the simulation of proteins on available time scales \cite{LindorffLarsen2011}.
-An important use case currently is binding free energy (BFE) predictions, now used routinely in drug discovery \cite{Wang2015, Baumann2025}.
+An important use case currently is binding free energy (BFE) predictions, now used routinely in drug discovery \cite{Wang2015, Baumann2026}.
 In this case, subtle interactions between the target and the ligand have a large effect on accuracy and the conventional functional form may be a limiting factor.
 The transferability of the force field is also important, as typically both proteins and small molecules are present.
+It is common to combine separate but compatible protein and small molecule force fields for BFE calculations.